Frontline plc research snapshot

 Frequently Asked Questions

 This FRO AI stock analysis page is an informational tool only.
 It is not investment advice, a solicitation, or a guarantee of returns.
-Forecast ranges are scenarios based on public data available as of July 12, 2026 and can be wrong if freight rates, oil demand, trade routes, vessel supply, financing, dividends, fleet execution, or market valuation change.
+Forecast ranges are scenarios based on public data available as of August 3, 2026 and can be wrong if freight rates, Hormuz or Middle East developments, oil demand, trade routes, vessel supply, financing, dividends, fleet execution, or market valuation change.